 I encourage you to give yourself a Wellness Week!
 Take a few hours and focus on how you can improve your wellness on at least 3 of these dimensions this week.
 Simple steps like going for a walk with a friend can make significant changes to your health and well-being and improve your wellness on 2 dimensions at a time - physical and social!
-If you live locally in Los Angeles, please consider stopping by one of these 2 upcoming Wellness fairs (click on image for link to registration website)!
-Perinatal Mental Health Care will be participating in both.
+If you live locally in Los Angeles, please consider stopping by an upcoming Wellness fair (click HERE for link to registration website)!
+Perinatal Mental Health Care will be participating in this SocalMom Wellness event.
 Events like these allow me to improve my wellness on at least 4 dimensions at one time - social, intellectual, emotional and occupational!
 Hope to see you there!

 Women are 2-3 times more likely to suffer with depression and anxiety in their lifetime than men.
 But rates are the SAME before puberty and after menopause!
 Reproductive mood and anxiety disorders have been my research and clinical interest since my first year in graduate school.
 I started out by investigating risk for premenstrual dysphoric disorder (PMDD).